DETAILED ACTION

 Regarding claim 31, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose

-wherein, based on determined data or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically and/or offered to a patient if these data indicate that further secretion should be removed from the airways.
+wherein, based on determined data or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically and/or offered to a patient if the determined data or the data from past cough maneuvers indicate that further secretion should be removed from the airways.

-However, Tiemann teaches wherein, based on determined data (SpO2: last paragraph of page 12-first paragraph of page 13) or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically (first paragraph of page 13) and/or offered to a patient if these data indicate that further secretion should be removed from the airways (last paragraph of page 13).
+However, Tiemann teaches wherein, based on determined data (SpO2: last paragraph of page 12-first paragraph of page 13) or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically (first paragraph of page 13) and/or offered to a patient if the determined data or the data from past cough maneuvers indicate that further secretion should be removed from the airways (last paragraph of page 13).

-Therefore, it would have been obvious to have modified Cipollone such that based on determined data or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically and/or offered to a patient if these data indicate that further secretion should be removed from the airways in order to ensure the patient’s SpO2 levels are in an appropriate range and clear secretions to fix low SpO2 levels (page 12 last paragraph - page 13 first paragraph).
+Therefore, it would have been obvious to have modified Cipollone such that based on determined data or based on data from past cough maneuvers, repetitions of insufflations and exsufflations are performed automatically and/or offered to a patient if the determined data or the data from past cough maneuvers indicate that further secretion should be removed from the airways in order to ensure the patient’s SpO2 levels are in an appropriate range and clear secretions to fix low SpO2 levels (page 12 last paragraph - page 13 first paragraph).

-Regarding claim 32, Cipollone as modified further discloses wherein determined data comprise one or more of measured values and stored values on one or more of pressure, flow, tidal volume, SpO2 (Tiemann: last paragraph of page 12-first paragraph of page 13), pulse, CO2, and/or data from past maneuvers comprise a cough flow.
+Regarding claim 32, Cipollone as modified further discloses wherein determined data comprise one or more of measured values and stored values on one or more of pressure, flow, tidal volume, SpO2 (Tiemann: last paragraph of page 12-first paragraph of page 13), pulse, CO2, and/or the data from past cough maneuvers comprise a cough flow.

 Regarding claim 34, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose